 My Family’s Visit to Oahu • March 2018 • Part 5

 I’m pretty sure that on our first venture to the Southeastern part of Oahu (hiking the Makapu’u Trail) that my dad said it was his favorite part of the island — and I totally agree.
 The rugged cliffs of the Ko’olaus, the dry, desert plants, and the rocky coastline are mesmerizing, and there’s no shortage of scenic places to take it all in.
-Because of this, we spent several other days hiking in this area.
-We started with Diamond Head.
+Because of this, we spent several other days hiking in this area, starting with Diamond Head.

 Facing East over Diamond Head towards Makapu’u